Mens Tweed Ties

 Showing 1–30 of 41 results

-A popular theory has it that the name tweed is a twist on the Scottish word for “tweel” or twill in our parlance, which is the signature weave of the fabric.
-It is said that in 1826, a London clerk accidentally transcribed an order to “tweel” and wrote “tweed” instead, and from there the name came into use.
+A popular theory has it that the name tweed is a twist on the Scottish word for “tweel” or twill.
+Therefore, this is the signature weave of the fabric.
+It is said that in 1826, a London clerk accidentally transcribed an order to “tweel” and wrote “tweed” instead.
+As a result, the name came into use.

 Tweed is woollen twill cloth usually woven in herringbone, checked, speckled and houndstooth patterns.
-Originating in rural Scotland, it is still produced there to this day.
-The name reflects its original location and its weave, being connected to the River Tweed and a misreading of tweel, the Scottish form of twill
+Firstly, originating in rural Scotland, it is still produced there to this day.
+The name reflects its original location and its weave, because it is connected to the River Tweed.

-Tweed began as a hand-woven fabric.
-The cloth was rough, thick, and felted and the colours were muted and earthy.
-It was truly a working man’s cloth.
+1c.
+Tweed began as hand-woven because the cloth was rough, thick, and felted.
+The colours were muted and earthy.
+Moreover, it was truly a working man’s cloth.

-To wear a neck tie it is wise to be more selective, so why not choose a more distinctive design and highest quality tweed from our mens tweed tie collection that offers our own unique designs.
+To wear a neck tie it is wise to be more selective.
+You can choose a more distinctive design and highest quality tweed from our mens tweed tie collection that offers our own unique designs.